We can move mountains.

 Catalyze.
 Strengthen.
 Guide.

 MDF is a non-partisan, statewide driver of sustainable economic growth in Maine.
-We connect people, decision-makers, and communities through trusted research, leadership development, and creative partnerships to stimulate new ideas, solve problems, and improve the lives of all Mainers.
+We connect people, decision-makers, and communities though trusted research, leadership development, and creative partnerships to stimulate new ideas, solve problems, and improve lives

 Attend an MDF event